Freebasing cocaine is associated with many negative health outcomes.

 It is also hard to track fatalities caused by freebase cocaine.
 In autopsies, both freebase and powdered cocaine show up as similar elements.
 Freebase cocaine is usually smoked, but some people are known to inject it.

 Cocaine is not safe in general, and both its powdered and freebase forms come with risks.

 Cocaine causes your pupils to dilate and increases your heart rate.
 Your temperature could also rise, and you may even behave bizarrely or violently if you take large quantities of cocaine

-Using cocaine in any form on regularly puts you at risk for misusing cocaine.
+Using cocaine in any form regularly puts you at risk for misusing cocaine.
 Your moods may also change, and you may experience hallucinations or paranoia